#151755

 • Name: C10 Colorectal Cell Line

-• Cancer type filter: Colorectal cancer
+• Cancer type: Colorectal cancer

 • Cancers detailed: Colorectal;Dukes' stage B;Human colorectal adenocarcinoma;Moderately well differentiated